 However, the Hillsounds do come second to Kahtoola when it comes to ease of use, as the Hillsounds are more difficult to pull onto your shoe, especially when your hands are clumsy or weak from the cold.

 The Unigear traction cleats are a huge bang for the buck.
 If the price of the above spikes are a bit more than you can handle, consider these babies for just about half the price of either the Kahtoola MICROspikes or Hillsound Trail Crampons.

 Unigear markets these cleats as ‘heavy duty crampons’ however that’s going a bit far as they definitely fall into the microspikes category.
 The spike length is a teeny bit longer than Kahtoola’s spikes, and they weigh a teeny bit more.
 They also feature 18 spikes per foot on the adult-sized device (13 for the kid’s size).

 The hooks on the elastomer harness make it just as easy to pull this device on and off your shoes, as the Kahtoola spikes.
 What’s more, the Unigear cleats have a loop strap that secures the cleats over the top of your shoe or boot as well.

 Unigear does not offer a warranty, however, they do have a 60-day guarantee where you can return your purchase for any reason within the time frame.
-So you better get out there and test them out as soon as you can!CHECK CURRENT PRICE
+So you better get out there and test them out as soon as you can!Price Check Now

 All three of these traction devices could serve you well during your winter adventures but, overall, my top picks are the Hillsound Trail Crampons because they offer the best traction for an excellent price.
 But if the weight or the price is too high, I’d say to go with the Kahtoola’s or the Unigear cleats respectively.